-The world remains in a continual state of discontent, but materialism leads to coveting, and coveting to greed-the serious sin of wanting more, the latest, and the best, but never saying Thanks, Lord, for Your blessings on me, and never learning to be content with what we already have.
+It is easy to be caught in the trap of materialism, but materialism leads to coveting, and coveting to greed-which is a serious sin of always wanting more and the best, but never saying Thanks, Lord for Your blessings, and never learning the key on how to be content with what God has already given.

-In a world that is content only with the latest, the best, and the most, the believer should be thanking God for that most blessed privilege of knowing His Truth and for the living hope of Heaven through faith in Him.
-With many blessings already received; the multitude of good things already enjoyed; and the privilege of forgiveness by faith in His Son-our thanking God should never end!
+In a world that is content only with more and more, the believer should be thanking God more and more for giving us His Truth and enabling us to live that Truth-thanking Him for the living hope of Heaven through a continuing faith in Him.

+With many blessings already received; the multitude of good things already enjoyed; and the privilege of forgiveness by faith in Jesus-our thanking God should never be ignored and always voiced!

-The value of knowing God's Truth cannot be computed, but most people do not know the Truth, nor do they know the God in whom they should trust.
+Most people do not know the Truth, nor do they know the God in whom they should trust.
 Unfortunately, most would not live His Truth even if they did know it.
-And the secret: John 17:3 "This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent."
-It is knowing Jesus and trusting Him.
+John 17:3 "This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent."

-John told those who came to Him to be baptized-but who had not shown any sign of repentance Luke 3:9 "And now also the axe is laid unto the root of the trees: every tree therefore which bringeth not forth good fruit is hewn down, and cast into the fire."

-Fruits of repentance is doing what he said to do-and learning to be content with what God had already given would be included.
+John told those who came to Him to be baptized before repenting-Luke 3:9 "And now also the axe is laid unto the root of the trees: every tree therefore which bringeth not forth good fruit is hewn down, and cast into the fire."
+Fruits of repentance is doing what he said-and learning to be content with what God had already given.

 Luke 3:11 "He that hath two coats, let him impart to him that hath none; and he that hath [food], let him do likewise."
 To others 13 "Exact no more than that which is appointed you."
 And 14 "Do violence to no man, neither accuse any falsely; and be content with your wages."

-John was explaining how to live God's Truth-like "Being content with your wages," which is universally rejected by the world.
-The desire for more money and higher wages is so widespread today-no one seems content with what they are paid-even though God says 1 Timothy 6:8 "Having food and raiment let us be therewith content."
+John told them to be content with their wage scale-whether low pay or high salary-advice that is universally rejected by the world.
+The desire for more money and higher wages is widespread today-no one seems content with what they are paid-even though God says 1 Timothy 6:8 "Having food and raiment let us be therewith content."

 A poll of wage-earners-and asking what they would like to be paid-the majority of them, and regardless of whether they were earning minimum wage or a high salary, said they wanted to make twice what they were earning.
-The human heart is never satisfied-that is, until it is converted by God-and allowing Him to teach us how to be content!
+The human heart is never satisfied-that is, until it is converted by God-and allowing Him to teach us the key to contentment!

-We must pray for a contented spirit and a thankful heart-it is a secret that can be known.
+Each day we pray for a contented spirit and a thankful heart-it is a secret that can be known.

 Philippians 4:1-"For I have learned, in whatsoever state I am, therewith to be content."
 12 "I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want."